SantiPineda2000/API-Project-Template/README.md

-# API Project
+# API Project Template

-Welcome to my project, this project aims to tackle the administration of my grandfathers business, I am also using this project to learn please leave any recommendations.
+Welcome to my project 📁, his project is the core of a bigger application, intended to be used as a template.
+I am also using this project to learn please leave any recommendations.

-I tried following the best practices described in this [Repository](https://github.com/zhanymkanov/fastapi-best-practices?tab=readme-ov-file#project-structure).
+📓 I tried following the best practices described in this [Repository](https://github.com/zhanymkanov/fastapi-best-practices?tab=readme-ov-file#project-structure).

-Basing the project from Tiangolos [Full Stack Template](https://github.com/fastapi/full-stack-fastapi-template/blob/master/backend/app/api/routes/login.py).
+🌟 Based on the project from Tiangolo's [Full Stack Template](https://github.com/fastapi/full-stack-fastapi-template/blob/master/backend/app/api/routes/login.py).

 ## Setup instructions